arraynetworks/array-lbaasv2-agent/README.rst

 Introduction
 ------------

-The APV Driver for OpenStack LBaaSv2 is an OpenStack Neutron LBaaS service provider driver.
+The Array Agent for OpenStack Neutron is an OpenStack `Neutron plugin agent <https://docs.openstack.org/admin-guide/networking-arch.html#overview>`_.
+It works in conjunction with the Array Driver to manage Array ADC products via the OpenStack Neutron API.

 Compatibility
 -------------

-The APV Driver for OpenStack LBaaSv2 is compatible with OpenStack releases from Liberty forward.
+The Array Agent for OpenStack LBaaSv2 is compatible with OpenStack releases from Liberty forward.

 Copyright